 - Promote sales or offers, e.g. “20% off”

 - Imply health benefits, e.g. “lose weight”

 - Marketing cannabis in states where it is not legal

-A compliance requirement from the TCPA requires that businesses use a double opt-in method prior to sending text messages.
+However, TCPA does outline specific requirements for how to be compliant.
+For example, the TCPA requires that businesses use a double opt-in method prior to sending text messages.
 A double opt-in, or double-consent, requires the recipient to give direct consent prior to receiving the text message.

-This means that unless you have received consent to send someone text messages, you are not in compliance with FCC regulations.
+This means that unless you have received consent to send someone text messages, you are not in compliance with regulations.

 Note, while this post is not meant to convey legal advice, we do recommend our customers follow these best practices and seek legal advice regarding cannabis text message compliance.